List of mass stabbing incidents (2020–present): Zofingen, Switzerland

 On 15 May, a stabbing attack occurred in a railway station in the northern Swiss town of Zofingen leaving 6 injured.
 The perpetrator was arrested afterwards.

 Bishkek, Kyrgyzstan

 On 16 May, 4 people were injured with a knife at a tennis club.

 Norilsk, Russia

-On 18 May, a 34-year-old man killed a 36-year-old woman in her apartment, injured her 12-year-old son, then exited and injured a man and a woman he did not know and was arrested.
+On 18 May, a 34-year-old man killed a 36-year-old woman in her apartment, injured her 12-year-old son, then exited and injured a man and a woman he did not know and was apprehended.

 Massachusetts and Connecticut, U.S.

 On 25 May 2024, a 26-year-old Martha's Vineyard man allegedly stabbed four girls at the AMC Braintree 10 movie theater in Braintree, Massachusetts.
 Hours later, the same man allegedly stabbed two McDonald's employees at a restaurant in Quincy.
 He was arrested in Sandwich later that day and was charged in connection with those stabbings, as well as the stabbing death of a man in Deep River, Connecticut, believed to have been committed before the movie theater stabbing.